RHIT-CSSE/csse220/Homework/HWLinearLightsOut/README.md

 2. Implement *Part 1 - Ball/Strike Counter*
 3. Implement *Part 2 - Linear Lights Out*
 3. Include Javadoc comments in for all your classes - see Documentation Requirements section (above)
-4. Each student uploads her or his completed *.java* files to the LinearLightsOut Moodle Dropbox
+4. Each student uploads her or his completed *.java* files to the LinearLightsOut Dropbox

 ## Part 1 - Individual Part: Ball/Strike Counter